 App Hard Launch

 Opposite of a soft launch is a hard launch – a release of a product in its entirety, with all features and functions.
-Here are the main differences between a hard launch and a soft launch.
+What is the difference between a soft launch and a hard launch?

 - After a hard launch, it is possible to make further adjustments to the app, but, unlike with a soft one, it will be harder to do so.